chunbochu/COMP670.chunbochu.github.io/projects/virtual-human-project/virtual_human_project.md

 ### Task 5:
 Your team should complelte the following:
 - Submit a final report
-- Submit the folliwing deliverables
+- Submit the following deliverables
 	- A zip file including all of your bot training YAML files: `domain.yml`, `stories.yml`, `policy.yml`, `rules.yml`, `endpoints.yml`, `config.yml`